daltonj/treccastweb/README.md

  * The [TREC CAR 2.1 paragraph collection - unprocessedAllButBenchmark] (http://trec-car.cs.unh.edu/datareleases/v2.1/unprocessedAllButBenchmark.v2.1.tar.xz)
  * The [TREC Washington Post Corpus] (https://trec.nist.gov/data/wapost/): Note requires an organizational agreement.

+ #### MARCO Duplicate filtering
+ * Note: The MS MARCO collection contains duplicate passages.
+We have made a pass at clustering duplicates; the following file of duplicate paragraphs should omitted from the colleciton.

  ### Document ID format
  * The collection id is `[collection_id_paragraph_id]` with collection and paragraph separated by an underscore.
  * The collection ids are in the set: `{MARCO, CAR, WAPO}`.
  * The paragraph ids are: standard provided by MARCO and CAR.
 For WAPO the paragraph ID is `[article_id-paragraph_index]` where the paragraph_index is the 0-based position index of the paragraph using the provided paragraph markup separated by a single dash.
  * Example WaPo combined document id: `[WAPO_903cc1eab726b829294d1abdd755d5ab-1]`, or CAR: `[CAR_6869dee46ab12f0f7060874f7fc7b1c57d53144a]`

 # Evaluation
 Forthcoming